iMuhammadBilalDev/iMuhammadBilalDev/README.md

 # Hi there, I'm Muhammad Bilal 👋

 ### I'm a Software Engineer!
-- 🔭 I’m currently Web Developer.
+- 🔭 I’m currently Developer.
 - 🌱 I’m currently learning Spring Boot & Go.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 🥅 2023 Goals: Contribute more to Open Source projects.